The Crew 2: Development

 The Crew 2 was developed by Ubisoft Ivory Tower.
 Parts of the development was based on the feedback they received on the previous installment.
 One major critique was that players did not have enough freedom to explore the world and do missions.
 To solve the problem, Ubisoft overhauled the game's progression system and decided not to focus much on the game's narrative, which would require players to complete missions in a very specific order, and instead divided the game into several hub worlds, with each representing a unique driving style.
 Players can stay in these hubs to play the missions that interest them and do not need to force themselves to visit other hubs to play through missions that do not interest them.
 The Crews downloadable content, Wild Run, which was positively reviewed by players, also prompted the studio to focus more on developing content regarding off-road racing.

 As the game features a variety of vehicles, Ivory Tower also needed to improve the game's graphics.
 According to the game's producer, Stephane Jankowski, these new types of vehicles allow players to explore the open world with new perspectives.
 For instance, flying a plane means that players can see objects that are very far away.
 As a result, the engine had to be modified to significantly improve the game's draw distance.
 The engine was also updated to include other enhancements, such as atmospheric clouds and realistic vegetation.
 The game's control was designed to be accessible but "hard to master".

 The game was announced in May 2017 during Ubisoft's earning's call.
 It was revealed at E3 2017 accompanied with a cinematic trailer and gameplay demonstrations.
 The game was originally set to be released for PlayStation 4, Windows, and Xbox One on March 16, 2018, however, in early December 2017 Ubisoft announced that the game was postponed towards mid- or late-2018, in order to give developers more time to deliver a quality product.
 A closed alpha for PC was held from 14 to 19 of March 2018 and a closed beta was held from 31 of May to 4 of June of the same year.
 The game was released worldwide on June 29, 2018.

+Post-release

+As with the previous title in the series, The Crew 2 initially required a constant internet connection to play; however in 2024, following a major controversy from gamers and critics over the shutdown and license revocation of the first game, Ubisoft announced an update introducing offline play, which was released on October 16, 2025.
+The offline mode continued receiving updates as of April 2026.